zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-> This method sets to enable the internal engine, and still works after `leaveChannel` is called.
+> This method enables the internal engine and still works after calling the `leaveChannel` method.

 #### Disables/Re-enables the Local Audio Function (enableLocalAudio)